 The demise of the Pir

-He directed them to toss his casket into the water and bury him where it is discovered.
+He directed them to toss his casket into the water and bury him where it was discovered.
 His companions obeyed, and his coffin was deposited on a little mound in Worli.

 Later, the dargah and the saint’s tomb were constructed on the same site.
 Over time, the grave became a famous pilgrimage destination for pilgrims seeking blessings.

-This mausoleum is open to tourists seven days a week from 5:30 a.m. to 10 p.m., and visitors are not required to be Muslim to enter.
+This mausoleum is open to tourists seven days a week from 5:30 a.m. to 10 p.m.
+Visitors are not required to be Muslim to enter.

-Nonetheless, when you visit this dargah, you will largely encounter believers of the Islamic faith.
+Nonetheless, when you visit this dargah, you will primarily encounter believers of the Islamic faith.

 There is no admission price; however, donations are welcome.
-A portion of the trust’s income is used to maintain Madrasas (Islamic schools) and to provide scholarships.
+A portion of the Trust’s income is used to maintain Madrasas (Islamic schools) and provide scholarships.

 Auto rickshaws operate exclusively in Mumbai’s suburbs and will not travel to Haji Ali.
 When getting into the city from the suburbs, one must take a different form of transit than Mahim / Sion.

-Haji Ali is also well-connected to the rest of Mumbai via the arterial route that connects the southern suburbs with the western suburbs.
-In order to get to Haji Ali from the airport or the Western Suburbs, one must travel along with L. J. Road, Shivaji Park, Prabhadevi, Worli, or via the Sea-link to Worli, and then along Lala Lajpat Rai Marg (also known as Hornby Vellard) until they reach Haji Ali.
+Haji Ali is also well-connected to the rest of Mumbai via the arterial route connecting the southern and western suburbs.
+To get to Haji Ali from the airport or the Western Suburbs, one must travel along L. J. Road, Shivaji Park, Prabhadevi, Worli, or via the Sea-link to Worli along Lala Lajpat Rai Marg (also known as Hornby Vellard) until they reach Haji Ali.

-Those traveling from the Central Suburbs / Navi Mumbai will need to take the Eastern Express Highway through Ghatkopar, Chembur, and Kurla, then through Sion, Matunga, Dadar, and then cross over into Prabhadevi, Worli, or they will take the Sea-Link to Worli and then take Lala Lajpat Rai Marg (also known as Hornby Vellard) to get to Haji Ali.
+Those traveling from the Central Suburbs / Navi Mumbai will take the Eastern Express Highway through Ghatkopar, Chembur, and Kurla.
+Through Sion, Matunga, Dadar, and then cross over into Prabhadevi, Worli, they will take the Sea-Link to Worli and then take Lala Lajpat Rai Marg (also known as Hornby Vellard) to get to Haji Ali.